zsturgess/overwatch/app/Resources/docs/index.md

 - [EmailReporter](result-reporters/email_reporter.md) - Will send a notification e-mail to each user in the same group as the test, if the user's notification settings allow

 Overwatch is also set up in such a way to allow the creation of 3rd Party "addon" result reporters, see [Extending Overwatch](extending.md)

+##Overwatch REST API
+In addition to being extensible, Overwatch is designed to be hackable, and as such exposes a [RESTful API](api.md).